-Order And Chaos Online provides many ways to get epics.
-How you go about getting your epics will depend on how you play the game.
+Order and Chaos Online provides many ways to get epics.
+How you go about getting them will depend on how you play the game.

-Some PVE drops are blue pieces that you need to craft into epics using your crafting skills.
+Most of the dungeon PVE drops are blue pieces that you need to craft into epics using your crafting skills.
 You purchase the pattern for each piece from a vendor located in Sacrificial alter.

 The current sets I have covered in the guides are as follows:

-Many players rush to level 70, others instant level, and miss out on tier one and two epics.
-LVL 60 epics used to be a big deal, back when the level cap was much lower.
+Many players rush to level 75, others instant level, and skip the previous tier sets.
+LVL 60 and 70 epics used to be a big deal, back when the level cap was much lower.
 Now they are just good for achievements.
 The lava weapon is a pretty cool level 60 weapon that you will need to get if you want to get an epic level 7 gem.